Payload Blog

 Additionally, one of the most consistent visuals throughout the history of the visitor complex is the Rocket Garden.
 With authentic rockets largely from the 1950s – 1960s, you can easily compare the vehicles that began America's place in space.
 Walk among these giants to explore the dawn of the Mercury, Gemini and Apollo Programs.

 Welcome, Delta II!
-Did you know the visitor complex recently added a new rocket to the garden?
-United Launch Alliance's Delta II rocket joined these historic vehicles in 2021.
+Did you know the visitor complex added a new rocket to the garden?
+United Launch Alliance's Delta II rocket joined the other historic vehicles in 2021.

 United Launch Alliance's Delta II rocket